-- 247. Appointments to positions in the City and County service shall be at the entrance rate established for the position except as otherwise provided herein. - 1.
-Promotive Appointment in a Higher Class - 248.
-An employee who has completed a probationary period and who is appointed to a position in a higher classification, either permanent or temporary, deemed to be promotive by the Civil Service Commission shall have his/her salary adjusted to that step in the promotive class as follows:
+- 275. Appointments to positions in the City and County service shall be at the entrance rate established for the position except as otherwise provided herein. - 1.
+Promotive Appointment in a Higher Class - 276.
+An employee who has completed a probationary period and who is appointed to a position in a higher classification, either permanent or temporary, deemed to be promotive by the Civil Service Commission shall have the employee's salary adjusted to that step in the promotive class as follows: - 277. a.
+The employee shall receive a salary step in the promotive class which is closest to an adjustment of ten percent (10%) above the salary received in the class from which promoted.
+The proper step shall be determined in the bi-weekly compensation grade and shall not be above the maximum of the salary range of the promotive class.
+The promotive appointment date shall be the employee's new salary anniversary date.